shinwook4834/shinwook4834.github.io/_posts/en/2025-11-16-The-Path-to-Complete-Healing-Gratitude.md

 ![Paul Tournier](/assets/img/20251116-01-960.webp)

-Paul Tournier once said: *“Do not treat the disease, treat the patient.”*
+Paul Tournier: *“Do not treat the disease; treat the patient.”*
-Healing is not complete until gratitude is expressed.
+Physical healing alone is incomplete; gratitude brings wholeness to the soul.

-Only the one who returned heard Jesus say:
+Only the one who returned received salvation.
-> “Your faith has made you well.”

 - Experiencing a miracle is not the blessing
-- Responding to the miracle with gratitude is the blessing
+- Responding with gratitude is the true blessing

-Gratitude strengthens faith and brings confidence in prayer.
+**Gratitude strengthens faith and brings confidence in prayer.**

 ---

-# 📖 Gratitude Is the Mark of the Spiritual Person
+# 📖 Gratitude as a Mark of Spiritual Health

-Romans 1:21 teaches that ingratitude marks the unbeliever.
-Every moment and every gift is God’s grace.

-- Gratitude transforms life
-- Gratitude and despair cannot coexist
-- Gratitude is the light that dispels darkness
+- The most deadly leprosy is spiritual leprosy: sin and separation from God.
+- An ungrateful soul remains sick.
+- Romans 1:21: *“For although they knew God, they neither glorified him as God nor gave thanks to him…”*

+![Abraham Heschel](/assets/img/20251116-02-960.webp)

-Abraham Heschel wrote:
+Abraham Heschel:
 > “Receive everything in life with gratitude,
 > and practice never taking anything for granted.”

-![Abraham Heschel](/assets/img/20251116-02-960.webp)
+**Gratitude is the evidence of spiritual health.**

 ---

-# 📖 Conclusion — Which of the Ten Are We?
+# 📖 Conclusion — Am I Among the Nine or the One?

-Jesus still asks about the nine who did not return.
+Jesus still asks about the nine.
-Because gratitude is necessary for complete healing.
+Because gratitude is essential for complete healing.

-- Gratitude must become our second nature
+- Gratitude must become a habit
-- Gratitude must become our habit
+- Gratitude must be a natural way of life, not forced
-- Every moment of life must become gratitude

-The one who returned received not only healing but salvation and transformation.
-**Gratitude gave him a gift far greater than the other nine received.**

-So let us ask ourselves:
-Am I among the one who gives thanks, or the nine who do not?

-May gratitude become the character of our lives,
-so that in every area we live as people who give thanks to God.
+- Gratitude restores relationships and transforms communities

+**Only the grateful truly experience complete salvation.**

+Like the Samaritan who returned,
+may we all live lives marked by gratitude.

 ---